Human Viscosity & Fluid Dynamics

 The Constructal Law and Phase Transitions

-In Part 1, we established that every new rule creates friction, generating heat as the organization freezes into a rigid lattice.
-Why does this eventually kill the system?
+In Part 1, we established that every new rule creates friction, generating heat as the organization freezes into a rigid lattice (see how it freezes to death while generating heat to the environment).

-We look to Adrian Bejan’s Constructal Law (1996): “For a finite-size system to persist in time (to live), it must evolve in such a way that it provides easier access to the imposed currents that flow through it.”
+Adrian Bejan says: “For a finite-size system to persist in time (to live), it must evolve in such a way that it provides easier access to the imposed currents that flow through it.”